Here's how you can slash costs

 Cost #2: Financing your degree with student loans — with no limits in mind

-Student loan repayment plans could last from 10 to 30 years, adding hefty interest costs that substantially raise the true price tag of college.
+Student loan repayment plans could last from 10 to 30 years, which includes interest and could raise the true cost of college.

 Cost #3: Lifestyle choices come with hefty costs

-Cost #4: Study abroad may expand your horizons, but drain your bank account
+Cost #4: Study abroad may expand your horizons, but could drain your bank account

 Taking an overseas semester often requires added travel expenses, special insurance coverage and more.

-Solution: Study abroad is possible with a little advance research.
-To lower costs, you may want to consider studying abroad in countries like Germany or Norway, where tuition is often free or offered at a lower rate.
-Most classes are also offered in English.
+Solution: Studying abroad is possible with a little advanced research.
+In some countries, studying abroad may offer lower tuition costs as well.
 Another option is to pick up a part-time job or apply for scholarships, like the David L Boren or Benjamin L Gilman scholarships, which are designed for students who’d like to study abroad.

 Cost #5: The rise of the "super senior."
 Try to graduate in 4 years